 The use of paddling pools requires a whole separate article but if you make them available, we strongly advise you only do so if they can be emptied and the water changed between each customer.
 This means you need a hose nearby and somewhere to drain the water that won’t end up creating a mud bath.

 Infinitely preferable to a paddling pool, hoses can be a great cooling tool in a dog field – if you get a really good quality fitting with a variety of spray options, your customers will hopefully be able to mist even the most hose reactive pooch!
+A gentle introduction to a misting nozzle can be a really useful life-tool.
+As with everything provided in a dog field, it needs to stand up to heavy-handed use or have a robust warrantee!
+Here’s the one that we recommend (you can get it on Amazon by clicking the link).

 Offer Shorter Sessions